arosenkranz/scenarios/dd101-developer/05-logs/01-step.md

     ![logs-side-panel](assets/logs-side-panel.gif)

-4. Click a log in the list and view the details of the side panel.
-Click the **Traces** tab to view the associated trace.
+4. In this detailed log panel, click the **Traces** tab to view the associated trace.
 Click the **Metrics** tab to view the associated infrastructure metric.

     Notice the log message.
-Instead of using the ERROR status, let's use the log message to filter log error logs for these services.
+Instead of using the ERROR status, use the log message to filter log error logs for these services.

 5. Copy the part of the log message that reads `An error occurred`, and close the log side panel.